ahmetaa/zemberek-nlp/README.md

 ### Examples

+There is a [examples](examples) module in the code for usage examples.

+Also, there is a separate project with same examples that uses Zemberek-NLP as maven modules:
 [Turkish-nlp-examples](https://github.com/ahmetaa/turkish-nlp-examples)
-contains a maven java project with small usage examples.

 ## Modules